Acanthopteroctetidae

-Acanthopteroctetidae is a small family of primitive moths with two described genera, Acanthopteroctetes and Catapterix, and a total of seven described species.
-(Note: Two additional species, from respectively Peru and China, are known to exist but have yet to be formally described.)
+Acanthopteroctetidae is a small family of moths with two described genera, Acanthopteroctetes and Catapterix, a total of seven described species, and two undescribed species.
 They are known as the archaic sun moths.

-As of 2002, the Acanthopteroctetidae were classified as sole family in superfamily Acanthopteroctetoidea and infraorder Acanthoctesia.
-Based on more recent research, they may instead be included (alongside the Neopseustidae and the Aenigmatineidae) in superfamily Neopseustoidea.
+The Acanthopteroctetidae have been classified as the sole family in the superfamily Acanthopteroctetoidea and the infraorder Acanthoctesia; however, based on molecular phylogenetic evidence, they may instead be classified in the superfamily Neopseustoidea, together with the Neopseustidae and Aenigmatineidae.

 Morphology

 Moths in this superfamily are usually small (but one is 15 mm. in wingspan) and iridescent.
 Like other "homoneurous" Coelolepida and non-ditrysian Heteroneura, the ocelli are lost.
-There are a variety of unique structural characteristics, and are evolutionary distinctive.
+There are a variety of unique structural characteristics, and they are evolutionary distinctive.
 The female adults of both Catapterix crimaea and C. tianshanica are unknown.

 Diversity and distribution

 Four of the species of type genus Acanthopteroctetes (A. aurulenta, A. bimaculata, A. tripunctata and A. unifascia) are very localised in Western North America, while its fifth species (A. nepticuloides) was described from South Africa.
 Genus Catapterix has two species, of which Catapterix crimaea has been observed in Crimea and southern France, while Catapterix tianshanica is known from Kyrgyzstan.

 In addition, two taxa are known to exist but have so far not been formally described: one from the Andes in Peru, and one from China.